-The estimated adjusted Potomac flow at Little Falls on June 1 was 4.4 billion gallons per day (BGD).
-For this day of the year, this value was below the 50th percentile flow value of 6.1 BGD and above the 10th percentile flow value of 2.6 BGD.
+The estimated adjusted Potomac flow at Little Falls on June 1 was 7.5 billion gallons per day (BGD).
+For this day of the year, this value was below the 90th percentile flow value of 15.6 BGD and above the 50th percentile flow value of 6.1 BGD.
 Adjusted flow, shown in the figure below, is the flow that would occur in the absence of major Washington metropolitan area withdrawals, but includes releases from upstream reservoirs.
-Adjusted flow averaged 9.5 BGD for the past five months and 5.5 BGD in May.
+Adjusted flow averaged 9.6 BGD for the past five months and 15.2 BGD in May.
+Streamflow is currently above normal.